Hi there,

 Unplugging only ignores the hard work of overcoming your distractions.

-A question for you: What small, random stabs on extreme interestingness can you settle for?
+A question for you: What small, random stabs of extreme interestingness can you settle for?
+And be glad that they exist?

-(Or What is social media for?
+Or What is social media for?
 Or, or what can you find out by paying attention to yourself?
 Or, maybe, by paying attention to Others?
+You can learn a lot by asking questions and listening intently— to yourself, to Others, to the Universe.

 That’s all for this week!